mauricefh/mauricefh/README.md

 Hey there! 👋
-I’m Maurice, a software engineer based in Edmonton, AB, Canada.
+I’m Maurice, a full stack developer based in Edmonton, AB, Canada.

 I work mostly with React, TypeScript, Tailwind CSS, Framer Motion, and Node.js.
 I’m a big fan of Helix and Obsidian for keeping my workflow smooth and creative.